py5coding/py5book/content/macos_users.md

 ### Select Methods

 When run through Jupyter, the select methods [](/reference/sketch_select_folder), [](/reference/sketch_select_input), and [](/reference/sketch_select_output) will not work.
 Consider using IPython widgets instead.

-### Dock Icon

-When run through Jupyter, Sketches that use the default `JAVA2D` renderer will not appear as an icon on the dock at the bottom of the screen.
-This does not apply to Sketches that use the OpenGL renderers or Sketches run through the generic Python interpreter.

 ### py5bot and py5 magics